Posted: 5/19/22 | May 19th, 2022

 9. Long Walk to Freedom, by Nelson Mandela

 “As I finally walked through those gates to enter a car on the other side, I felt — even at the age of seventy-one — that my life was beginning anew.
 My ten thousand days of imprisonment were over.”
 What more can be said about Nelson Mandela?
 He is possibly one of the most influential and inspirational Africans to have lived.
 When he passed away in 2013, it was a loss to the world.
-His autobiography — almost mandatory on any list of books about Africa — covers the span of his life up until he becomes president of South Africa.
-His humility, morality, and spirit were never broken.
-I find his words moving and evocative, and we can all find power in his writings.
+His autobiography covers the span of his life up until he becomes president of South Africa.
+It’s a moving and evocative book.

 10. Palace Walk, by Naguib Mahfouz

 Natasha and Cameron run the blog The World Pursuit, focusing on adventure and cultural travel.
 The two of them met in the film industry before they decided to abandon the American lifestyle and travel the world.
 Follow their adventures on Instagram and Facebook.